 When we think responding like Christ is more than we can do, we need to remember that God doesn’t expect us to do these things in our own strength.
 In fact, we’re not capable of it.
 Instead, we are invited to come boldly to the throne of grace and receive mercy and grace to help us in our time of need (Heb.
 4.15-16).
 God never asks us to do anything He won’t also give us the strength and the grace to do, if we keep our eyes on and rely on Him.

 So remember the “Y-chart.”
 “Only two choices on the shelf, pleasing God or pleasing self.”
-When we seek to please self life gets hard, but when we seek to please God, we can experience peach and joy, honor and blessings in ways we had never imagined.
+When we seek to please self life gets hard, but when we seek to please God, we can experience peace and joy, honor and blessings in ways we had never imagined.

 Exodus is a real story about God redeeming his people from the bondage of slavery and how their difficult journey home exposed their loyalties—though wounded by Egypt, they had come to worship its gods.
 Most Christians don’t make golden idols like the Israelites in the wilderness, but we do set up idols on our own desert road—idols like substance abuse, pornography, gluttony, and rage.
 And even those who don’t know the pain of actual slavery can feel enslaved to the fear and shame that follow sexual abuse or betrayal by a spouse, for we suffer at the hands of our idols as well as those created by others.
 We need more than self-improvement or comfort—we need redemption.